A simple step by step guide to Odoo Subscription App

 Once you Confirm the sales order, you can see the smart tab where Subscriptions has been updated in the form view.
 This is because the Sale Order contains Subscription products and it links the sales order with the subscription.

-When you click on the subscription smart tab, you will be redirected to the details of your subscription.
+On clicking the subscription smart tab, it will redirect to the details of your subscription.
 Since it is a yearly subscription you can see the Start Date and the Date of Next Invoice that has a duration of a year.
 Then you have the UPSELL and CLOSE option at the top.

 If your customer demands an additional feature or product with the subscription, you can upsell your Subscription by clicking on the UPSELL button; which will open a wizard.